CTCMS-UQ/dofulator/README.md

 ### Temperature profile across system

-For local temperature calculation, the `LocalTemperature` class makes use of MDAnalysis' `AtomGroup`s, which can dynamically update as the trajectory plays.
+For local temperature calculation, the `LocalTemperature` class makes use of MDAnalysis' `AtomGroup` to define local selections which can dynamically update as the trajectory plays.
 ```python
 import MDAnalysis as mda
 import numpy as np